Italy leaves gay couples waiting at the altar

 A day earlier, the Vatican fired a senior priest after he publicly announced he was gay and acknowledged having a partner.
 "We live under the shadow of the Vatican dome," said Cirinna.
 "Catholicism here is different than in other countries.
 It is a presence.
 The pope speaks at his window every Sunday."

-Staunchly Catholic Ireland voted in a referendum in May to legalise full gay marriage, following in the footsteps of other Catholic countries such as France, Spain and Portugal.
+Staunchly Catholic Ireland voted in a referendum in May to legalize full gay marriage, following in the footsteps of other Catholic countries such as France, Spain and Portugal.

 The Italian bill offers only very restrictive adoption options and closes the door to assisted reproduction technology but church officials here make no bones about their objections.